Skip to Main Content

 In 2022, 36% of participants in the U.S. gave money, 20% donated goods, and 18% volunteered.

 Donors don’t just give money on GivingTuesday.
 They also donate time, talents, in-kind donations, and access to their social and professional networks.
-In 2022, GivingTuesday in the U.S. saw 11 million people donate goods and 10 million volunteers.
-GivingTuesday is a global generosity movement, and this is a great reminder that generosity comes in tons of different forms.
+In 2022, GivingTuesday saw 11 million people donate goods and 10 million volunteer in the U.S. alone.

-5. GivingTuesday Participants Want to Be Part of a Huge Group of People Doing Good
+7. GivingTuesday Participants Want to Be Part of a Huge Group of People Doing Good

-52% of GivingTuesday supporters said that they are drawn to the idea of a bigger group of people doing good.
+52% of GivingTuesday supporters said they are drawn to the idea of a bigger group of people doing good.

-52% of GivingTuesday supporters said that they are drawn to the idea of a bigger group of people doing good.
+52% of GivingTuesday supporters said they are drawn to the idea of a bigger group of people doing good.

 The success of GivingTuesday as a movement has a lot to do with its success at community building.
 People all over the world can do something together on this day to make the world a better place.
 That’s pretty inspiring.